Skip to main content

 When Not to Use Them

-A well-structured sentence will always do better in formal writing than one cluttered with shortcuts.
+A well-structured sentence written in full words will always do better than one cluttered with shortcuts.
 Think about your message as if it were on public display.

 Think of it this way: just like you wouldn’t say “LOL” in a quarterly meeting, it’s not ideal to send a cryptic text to a wide audience without explaining.